Cot analysis: Analysis

-Cot value = Co × t × Buffer factor

-Above equation is also referred as Cot equation.

 Application to genome sequencing

 C0t filtration is a technique that uses the principles of DNA renaturation kinetics to separate the repetitive DNA sequences that dominate many eukaryotic genomes from "gene-rich" single/low-copy sequences.
 This allows DNA sequencing to concentrate on the parts of the genome that are most informative and interesting, which will speed up the discovery of new genes and make the process more efficient.

 History

 It was first developed and utilized by Roy Britten and his colleagues at the Carnegie Institution of Washington in the 1960s.
 Of particular note, it was through C0t analysis that the redundant (repetitive) nature of eukaryotic genomes was first discovered.
 However, it wasn't until the breakthrough DNA reassociation kinetics experiments of Britten and his colleagues that it was shown that not all DNA coded for genes.
 In fact, their experiments demonstrated that the majority of eukaryotic genomic DNA is composed of repetitive, non-coding elements.